 \subsection{Filter Topology}

-The schematics of the coupled all-pass decomposition (\textbf{APD}) filter structure \cite{regalia1988digital,madsen1998efficient} is shown in \textbf{Fig. \ref{fig:filter_schematics}}.
-Here, grating couplers and 4-channel fiber array with polarization maintaining fibers are used to couple the light in and out of the chip.
-The input laser is fed to both arms of an outer Mach Zehnder Interferometer (\textbf{MZI}) through a 3dB coupler.
+The schematic of the second-order filter topology used in this work is shown in \textbf{Fig. \ref{fig:filter_schematics}}.
+The input continuous-wave (\textbf{CW}) laser is fed to both arms of an outer Mach Zehnder Interferometer (\textbf{MZI}) through a 3dB coupler.
 Each arm of the MZI is loaded with a microring (UR/LR) via a tunable coupler (UR-C/LR-C) and quadrature phase-shifter (Q-PS).
 The two tunable couplers are in turn realized using a $2\times2$ MZI switch as shown in the inset of \textbf{Fig. \ref{fig:filter_schematics}}.
-Another tunable coupler (Back-Coupler, B-C) is also used at the end of the MZI to allow control over the residual imbalance in the optical field between the two arms of MZI caused by process variations.
-To monitor the ring resonance, 1\% tap followed by an on-chip Ge-photodetector (\textbf{PD}) is used in each ring.
+Another tunable coupler (Back coupler, B-C) is used at the end of the MZI to allow control over the residual imbalance in the optical field between the two arms of MZI caused by process variations.
+To monitor the ring resonance, a 1\% tap followed by an on-chip Ge-photodetector (\textbf{PD}) is used in each ring.
 Although this directly translates to increased passband loss of the filter, these taps are an integral part of the automatic software reconfiguration algorithm \cite{choo2018automatic}.
-Another 10\% monitor tap is used at the cross port of the filter for out-of-band-rejection tuning.
-The automatic calibration and tuning algorithm are implemented with the help of on-chip \textit{thermo-optic phase-shifter or microheaters}.
-Both arm of the outer MZI, both rings and all the tunable couplers are loaded with a microheater.
+Another 10\% monitor tap is used at the cross port of the filter for out-of-band rejection tuning.
+The automatic calibration and tuning algorithm are implemented with the help of on-chip \textit{thermo-optic phase-shifters} or \textit{microheaters}.
+Both arms of the outer MZI, both the rings, and all three tunable couplers employ microheaters.

-As mentioned earlier, the three tunable couplers are realized using $2\times2$ MZI switches.
+As mentioned earlier, the three tunable couplers used in the RF photonic filter are realized using $2\times2$ analog MZI switches.
 The coupling matrix, $C$, for these switches is expressed as \cite{capmany2020programmable}